 According to the Income Tax Act, 1961, policies and regulations related to tax deducted at source (TDS) is managed by CBDT (Central Board of Direct Taxes).
 Section 192 defines, “TDS deduction on salary”.
 TDS is deducted if the estimated income of the employee is taxable.
-Employer must not deduct tax on non-taxable allowances like conveyance allowance, rent allowance, medical allowance and deductible investments under the following sections, — “Section 80C, Section 80CCC, Section 80CCD, Section 80D, Section 80DD, Section 80DDB, Section 80E, Section 80G, Section 80GGA, Section 80TTA”; whereas no tax is required to be deducted at source if the estimated total income of the employee is less than the minimum taxable income (Rs.2,50,000/-) in the case of Individual, HUF, AOP, BOD and AJP.
+Employer must not deduct tax on non-taxable allowances like conveyance allowance, rent allowance, medical allowance and deductible investments under the following sections, — “Section 80C, Section 80CCC, Section 80CCD, Section 80D, Section 80DD, Section 80DDB, Section 80E, Section 80G, Section 80GGA, Section 80TTA”; whereas no tax is required to be deducted at source if the estimated total income of the employee is less than the minimum taxable income (Rs.2,50,000/-) in the case of Individual, HUF, AOP, BOD, and AJP.
 Also many other sections from 193-194 LD of Income Tax Act, 1961, explain about TDS deductions.

 As per Income Tax, Surcharge and Education Cess rates is applicable on the estimated income of employee for the year.

 Section 192 to 194L of Income Tax Act, 1961 can be referred for a complete list of expenses and sources of income under TDS.
 If an individual does not fall under income tax slab, he or she can furnish Form 15G or Form 15H to the deductor as a declaration in advance for non-deduction of tax at source.
 Form 15H is for senior citizens.
 Form 15G is for all other individuals.
 Certain payments as mentioned above are subjected to TDS.
 TDS is applicable to each type of income, beyond a certain limit.
-TDS is deducted as per the income tax slab rate for salaried individuals.
-For other deductees, TDS is deducted at the specified percentage for each income type.
+TDS on professional is deducted as per the income tax slab rate for salaried individuals.
+For other deductees, TDS is deducted at the specified percentage for each income type

 In lieu of TDS payment, section 191 explains about Direct Payment.
 It provides that in the following cases, tax is payable by the assessee directly –